 A celebration of KMM’s 75th Anniversary will be held at Youth Haven Bible Camp on Saturday, September 9.
 Save the date and watch for further details!

 Please pray for KMM missionary, Scott Brandenburg, as he goes through chemotherapy treatments for colon cancer.
-Please also pray for KMM missionary, Loren Fryer, who has serious health concerns.

 New Chapel Progress